cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 --- abstract

-This draft describes the OPAQUE protocol, a secure asymmetric password authenticated key exchange (aPAKE) that supports mutual authentication in a client-server setting without reliance on PKI and with security against pre-computation attacks upon server compromise.
+This document describes the OPAQUE protocol, a secure asymmetric password authenticated key exchange (aPAKE) that supports mutual authentication in a client-server setting without reliance on PKI and with security against pre-computation attacks upon server compromise.
-Prior aPAKE protocols either did not use salt or transmitted the salt in the clear, which allows targeted pre-computed dictionary attacks.
-Jarecki et al. (Eurocrypt 2018) proved OPAQUE security in a strong and universally composable formal model of aPAKE security.
 In addition, the protocol provides forward secrecy and the ability to hide the password from the server, even during password registration.

-Strong security, versatility through modularity, good performance, and an array of additional features make OPAQUE a natural candidate for practical use and for adoption as a standard.
-To this end, this draft presents several instantiations of OPAQUE and ways of integrating OPAQUE with TLS.

-This draft presents a high-level description of OPAQUE highlighting its components and modular design.
-It also provides the basis for a specification for standardization but a detailed specification ready for implementation is beyond the current scope of this document (which may be expanded in future revisions or done separately).
+This document specifies the core OPAQUE protocol, along with several instantiations in different authenticated key exchange protocols.

 --- middle